yr5913/SpringSecurityWithJwtV9/README.md

 V6(current) -- "Using custom Authentication Provider and also implemented CORS and CSRF.
-Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS"
+Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS and CSRF"

 ## API Endpoints